 The trail begins at the Platte River Trail in Denver's Confluence Park, which marks the area where a gold discovery in 1858 led to the founding of the city.
 Meandering southeast, the trail parallels Cherry Creek through urban landscapes and parks and into the suburbs.
 Highlights of the route include the Cherry Creek Shopping District and Four Mile House and Historic Park, where one can learn about Denver's early pioneers.

 In Arapahoe County, the trail emerges in Cherry Creek State Park, which offers several hiking trails, campgrounds and a vast array of recreational opportunities around Cherry Creek Reservoir.
-Near the park's southern edge, the reconstruction of the Arapahoe Road (State Route 88) bridge unfortunately interrupts the trail's heretofore unbroken route.
-Construction on the bridge should be complete in June 2015, with a new trail underneath seamlessly connecting the northern and southern legs of the trail.
+Near the park's southern edge, the trail goes under Arapahoe Road (State Route 88), allowing trail users to seamlessly continue their southward journey uninterrupted by busy traffic.

 Just before entering Douglas County, trail-goers pass through the Parker Jordan Centennial Open Space.
 Purchased by the Parker Jordan Metropolitan District in 2009, the formerly private 107 acres with Cherry Creek snaking through it are now preserved in perpetuity.
 Continuing south over the county line, the trail passes through suburban and then increasingly rural areas, before ending at a wooded and hilly dead-end in Franktown, not far from scenic Castlewood Canyon State Park.

 Begin at Confluence Park off 15th Street in Denver.
 The trail is also accessible from Cherry Creek State Park in Arapahoe County, as well as many other points in Denver, Arapahoe County and Douglas County.
 Refer to the TrailLink map for exact parking and access locations.